 The name was changed from NYU Medical Center to NYU Langone Medical Center in 2008 when the facility received a $200 million donation from the Langone family.
-Year after year the Langone Medical Center, which includes several hospitals, is named as one of the top hospitals and medical centers in the country.
+Year after year, the Langone Medical Center is recognized as one of the top hospitals in the country.

-The Medical Center first received the distinction of housing a National Cancer Institute (NCI)-designated cancer center in 1975.
-The cancer center is now known as the Laura and Isaac Perlmutter Cancer Center.
+Langone Medical Center first received the distinction of housing a National Cancer Institute (NCI)-designated cancer center in 1975.
+The cancer center is now named the Laura and Isaac Perlmutter Cancer Center.

 The Perlmutter Cancer Center, an NCI-Designated Cancer Center

-The Perlmutter Cancer Center is also a designated cancer center, a distinction given by the National Cancer Institute to only a limited number of facilities across the country.
+The Perlmutter Cancer Center is also a designated cancer center, a distinction given by the National Cancer Institute to a limited number of facilities across the country.

-He has been instrumental in leading clinical trials using immunotherapy, vaccine therapy, and gene therapy to treat lung cancer and mesothelioma.
-He is also a leading proponent of using a multi-disciplinary approach to treat cancer patients.
+He has been instrumental in clinical trials using immunotherapy, vaccine therapy, and gene therapy to treat lung cancer and mesothelioma.
+Dr. Sterman is also a proponent of the multi-disciplinary approach to cancer treatment.